Nexus-mdg/dhis2-metadata-setup/README.md

 # DHIS2 SMS Gateway

+> **Disclaimer:** This codebase is mostly AI-generated and is intended for testing and demonstration purposes only.
+It is not designed or reviewed for production use.
+Use at your own risk.

 A lightweight SMS gateway service for DHIS2 that handles both incoming and outgoing SMS messages using Docker containers.

 ## Features